glouw/ctl/README.md

 ## Running Tests

-When invoking make, tests are compiled, run, and cleaned up using `gcc -std=c89`.
+When invoking make, tests are compiled, ran, and cleaned up using `gcc -std=c89`.

     make